Hulkermon/discord-bot-template/README.md

 # discord-bot-template
 Template for Discord Bots by Hulkermon.
+A Twitch bot is also included for free!
 Built with node.

 ## Installation